In the world of branding consultants, Scott Bedbury is kind of a big deal…

 Bedbury’s a very genuine guy, which is good, because that’s part of his branding mantra; the importance of being genuine.

-The brand assessment work we do is designed to reveal the truth behind a brand, not a well-polished corporate version of it.
 But some companies don’t like looking in the mirror.
-They aren’t forthcoming with the comb-overs and other cosmetic improvements because the genuine attributes of their brand just aren’t pretty.
+They aren’t forthcoming because the genuine attributes of their brand just aren’t pretty.

-It’s nice to hear that Bedbury’s donating his talent for good causes.
+It’s nice to hear that Bedbury’s donating his talent for good causes these days.
 As he says, great brands use their superhuman powers for good and place people and principles before profits.
 “Give a damn, and give back,” to be exact.